KrishnaAchuthan/curry/README.md

 ###Support for Curry and Function Composition in C++

+####What is this?
+A library to add simple functional constructs such as currying, function composition etc., to C++

+####Usage
+This is a header only library.
+Just include the file fn.hpp in your source code.
+The main function 'fn' and the related components are available inside the namespace 'curry'

+####Tools needed
+This project uses C++ 14 language features.
+It is successfully compiled under MSVC 2015, Clang 3.6.0 and GCC 4.92 (using the std=c++1y switch)

+####Notes
 #####1.
 Can be enabled on - Global, Member, Functor and Lambda Functions as well as Member Variables.

 ```cpp